or-firefox/REDCalculator/README.md

 # REDCalculator
-Calculator of the RED-100 detector response on different nuclear recoil spectra
+Calculator of the RED-100 detector response to different nuclear recoil spectra